Actindo-AG/Documentation/DataHub/UserInterface/02c_AttributeGroups.md

 > [Info] The *Edit group data* window for attribute groups and sub-groups is identical.

 - Language
   Click the drop-down list and select the language in which the *Name (Language)* field is displayed.
-The system languages *English (United States)* and *Deutsch (Deutschland)* are available in the drop-down list.
+The system languages **English (United States)** and **Deutsch (Deutschland)** are available in the drop-down list.

 - *Name (Language)*
   Click the field to edit the attribute group name in the selected language.

 - *Key*
   Click the field to edit the attribute group key.
-The key is required for API access and must be system wide unique.
+The number of characters is limited to 190.

 - ![Delete](../../Assets/Icons/Trash01.png "[Delete]") (Delete)
   Click this button to remove the selected attribute group.